Research Funding

 Funding for Infectious Disease Research

-Hemophilia of Georgia also provides funding for infectious disease research conducted by Dr. James Steinberg, Dr. Melissa Osborn, and Francie Lasseter, RN of Emory Crawford Long Hospital.
-This funding enables them to participate in the Impact of HIV on Hepatitis C in Hemophilia study, a multicenter NIH-funded study spearheaded by Dr. Margaret Ragni at the University of Pittsburgh.
-Twenty-seven sites are involved in this study.
-The Emory group has enrolled the second largest number of patients (over 80).
-The purpose of this study is to learn how often people with hemophilia develop cirrhosis from chronic hepatitis C infection and to study the impact of HIV on liver disease.
+Hemophilia of Georgia has provided funding for infectious disease research conducted by Dr. James Steinberg, Dr. Melissa Osborn, and Francie Lasseter, RN of Emory Crawford Long Hospital.
+This funding enabled them to participate in the Impact of HIV on Hepatitis C in Hemophilia study, a multicenter NIH-funded study spearheaded by Dr. Margaret Ragni at the University of Pittsburgh.
+Twenty-seven sites were involved in this study.
+The Emory group enrolled the second largest number of patients (over 80).
+The purpose of this study was to learn how often people with hemophilia develop cirrhosis from chronic hepatitis C infection and to study the impact of HIV on liver disease.

-Dr. Melissa Osborn is analyzing data from the Multicenter Hemophilia Cohort Study II.
-She is investigating the impact of antiretroviral therapy on hepatitis C progression.
+Dr. Melissa Osborn analyzing data from the Multicenter Hemophilia Cohort Study II and investigated the impact of antiretroviral therapy on hepatitis C progression.

-Dr. Steinberg’s group is involved in translational hepatitis C research studies, partnering with virologists and immunologists at the Emory Vaccine Center.
-These researchers, led by Dr. Arash Grakoui, are investigating why some patients clear hepatitis C infection and others progress to advanced liver disease.
-About 20 people with hemophilia have provided blood samples for these studies.
+Dr. Steinberg’s group was involved in translational hepatitis C research studies, partnering with virologists and immunologists at the Emory Vaccine Center.
+These researchers, led by Dr. Arash Grakoui, investigated why some patients clear hepatitis C infection and others progress to advanced liver disease.